Here are some revision notes for 2.7 that I’ve created and published online. I hope you find them useful!

 Black bodies absorb all radiation that is incident on it, hence they’re good emitters as well.
 Stars are very close to being perfect black bodies, so we can assume that they are.

-On the y-axis is the spectral intensity (you don’t need to worry about that) and on the x-axis lies the wavelength.
+On the y-axis is the spectral intensity (you don’t need to worry about what this is) and on the x-axis lies the wavelength.

 It’s important to know that temperature is what varies these curves.
 Look at the peak wavelength of the 3’500 K curve and the 5’500 K curve.
-It’s clear that the hotter temperature line has a lower peak wavelength and a higher spectral intensity.
+It’s clear that the hotter temperature line has a lower peak wavelength.

 W = λ * T